wihi-labs/WHIP/0002-wihi-dao/main.md

 4. CAs can level up members until Contributor level (in the DAO Onion)
 5. CAs can grant member access to CA specific communication channels
 5. Anyone is empowered to join any CA as a follower
 6. CA manage a (monthly) budget of tokens they can spend (can be 0).
-Either the CA receives tokens by an entity already owning tokens or requests them via an improvement proposal.
+Either the CA receives tokens by an entity already owning tokens or requests them via an improvement proposal from the treasury.
 7. CA can decide to “outsource” work on a token basis
 8. Fiat compensation requires alignment within core team